Cetiosaurus: Cetiosaurus oxoniensis

-Later species
+Other species

 In 1874, John Whitaker Hulke named Cetiosaurus humerocristatus, "with a crested humerus", based on specimen BMNH 44635, a humerus found that year at Sandsfoot near Weymouth in Dorset.
 In 2010, this was made a separate genus Duriatitan.
-In 1905, Arthur Smith Woodward renamed Ornithopsis leedsii Hulke 1887 into Cetiosaurus leedsi.
 This today is often considered a nomen dubium.

+Ornithopsis leedsii was named in 1887 by John Hulke for a pelvis, vertebrae and ribs collected by Alfred Nicholson Leeds, an English farmer and amateur fossil collector who throughout his life compiled numerous collections of fossils from the Oxford Clay.
+It was described in more detail by Seeley in 1889, where he considered Ornithopsis hulkei (which had been described by Harry Seeley in 1870 based on vertebrae from the Early Cretaceous Wessex Formation of the Isle of Wight in southern England), C. oxoniensis and O. leedsii to all be in the same genus, bearing the name Cetiosaurus.
+But naturalist Richard Lydekker discussed with Seeley, before the publication of Seeley's 1889 paper, that Cetiosaurus and Ornithopsis were not the same taxon.
+Lydekker suggested that Wealden fossils (including O. hulkei) belonged to Ornithopsis and the Jurassic remains (including O. leedsii and C. oxoniensis) to Cetiosaurus.
+Lydekker in 1895 changed his mind and referred the species O. leedsii to Pelorosaurus (known already from the species P. brevis, once named Cetiosaurus brevis)—as P. leedsi—and referred the genus to Atlantosauridae.
+Arthur Smith Woodward supported Seeley's classification scheme in 1905, placing C. leedsi in Cetiosaurus, including within C. leedsi a partial sauropod skeleton collected from the Oxford Clay of Peterborough, England.
+In 1927, Friedrich von Huene assigned C. leedsi to the separate genus Cetiosauriscus.
+The holotype material of "C." leedsi, NHMUK R1988, consisting of a left and right ischium, is today considered indeterminate eusauropod remains, rendering the species a nomen dubium, while the sauropod skeleton described by Woodward from Peterborough in 1905 is now assigned to the valid separate species Cetiosauriscus stewarti.

 In 1970 Rodney Steel renamed Cardiodon Owen 1841, based on a now lost tooth, into Cetiosaurus rugulosus, "the wrinkled one".
-If the species were cogeneric to Cetiosaurus, the name of the genus would however be Cardiodon as this name has priority.
+If the species were cogeneric to Cetiosaurus, the name of the genus would, however, be Cardiodon as this name has priority.
 In 2003, Upchurch & Martin rejected the identity.

 In addition to the thirteen species based on British material, three were named by French researchers.
-In 1874, Henri-Émile Sauvage named Cetiosaurus rigauxi based on a vertebra found by Edouard Edmond Joseph Rigaux at Le Portel, west of Boulogne-sur-Mer, in layers dating from the Tithonian.
-In 1903 however, he was forced to conclude it represented a pliosaurid.
+In 1874, Henri Émile Sauvage named Cetiosaurus rigauxi based on a vertebra found by Edouard Edmond Joseph Rigaux at Le Portel, west of Boulogne-sur-Mer, in layers dating from the Tithonian.
+In 1903, however, he was forced to conclude it represented a pliosaurid.
 In 1880, Sauvage named another species: Cetiosaurus philippsi.

 In 1955, Albert-Félix de Lapparent named Cetiosaurus mogrebiensis based on three skeletons found in Morocco from the El Mers Formation dating to the Bathonian.
 The specific name refers to the Maghreb.
 This is today sometimes seen as a valid taxon, but one not belonging to Cetiosaurus.
-In 2011, Eric Buffetaut e.a. referred a chevron found in the French Ardennes, specimen A775, to a Cetiosaurus sp.

-A Cetiosaurus species has been based on Swiss material.
-In 1932, Friedrich von Huene renamed Ornithopsis greppini Huene 1922 into Cetiosaurus greppini.
-This is today considered a nomen dubium.
-In 2020, it was proposed to assigned C. greppini to the new genus Amanzia.